Browse the Cycle Training Delivery Guide

 You can think of the primary position as follows:

-• It’s always relative to the traffic flow (rather than lane markings).
-Think of it as being in the same position as where a driver’s number plate would be positioned in the traffic flow.
-This is important for wider roads and wide-mouthed junctions.
+- It’s always relative to the traffic flow (rather than lane markings).
+Think of it as being in the same position as where a driver’s number plate would be (most commonly) positioned in the traffic flow for your intended direction of travel.
+This is especially important to consider for wider roads and wide-mouthed junctions, where primary position may vary.

 You could describe the primary position to your riders as ‘Follow me’, because this is what your road position tells other road users.